-While the Task Force functions in a variety of capacities, its main focus involves functioning as a funding agency, coordinating technical resources and providing public education.
+The Chehalis Basin Fisheries Task Force (CBFTF or "Task Force") is a private, nonprofit, tax-exempt corporation.
+While the Task Force functions in a variety of capacities, its main focus involves acting as a funding agency, coordinating technical resources, and providing public education.

 Producing salmon for sport and commercial fisheries.
 Enhancing steelhead and searun cutthroat trout resources.
 Restoring, enhancing, and protecting stream habitat critical to these anadromous species.

 The CBFTF is a non-profit organization dedicated to increasing salmonid populations for citizens and communities in the Chehalis River Basin.

 Satsop Springs.
 This WDFW rearing pond was a closed facility and not slated for further production.
 The Task Force, with the assistance of Grays Harbor Trout Unlimited, Grays Harbor Poggie Club, and the Elma Game Club, acquired the use of this facility and have since turned it into a model enhancement effort.

 Since inception, the Task Force has allocated over two million dollars to fisheries enhancement projects and over three million to habitat restoration efforts.
 In addition to fish production and restoration projects, the Task Force constituency has initiated, educated and supported a wide variety of issues.
 Chehalis Basin Task Force - 25 years of action.

 The Chehalis River Basin Fishery Resources Study and Restoration Act allocated federal funds for the development of restoration plans within the Chehalis River system.
 Two members of the Task Force Board of Directors share a position on the Chehalis Restoration Act Advisory Committee (Technical Review Team).
 These funds are federally administered by US Department of Fish and Wildlife.